cds-snc/policy-politique/README.md

 This repository serves as a public archive of past work undertaken by the CDS Policy Team.
 Learn more on the [repository home page](https://cds-snc.github.io/policy-politique/en/).

+This website is powered by [Hugo](https://gohugo.io/) running in [multilingual mode](https://gohugo.io/content-management/multilingual/).
+It’s hosted by GitHub Pages using the [`gh-pages`](https://github.com/tschaub/gh-pages) package.
+The visual design is adapted from the CFPB’s [DOCter Jekyll theme](https://github.com/cfpb/DOCter).

 ## Running the repo locally

 ### First run